PersonalHealthTrain/PHT_FHIR_Demos_German_Initiative/PHT_Demo_FHIR/BMI/readme.md

     Handling station: PHT station runtime, where all the data retreival and computations happen.
     Sample CQL input: see Input.cql file shows a CQL expression, which will filter all the patient whose are over 50 kg and height is 45 inch.

+## Video demo
+A video demo shwoing all the steps can be found at this link: https://drive.google.com/file/d/1lMn5kj8fmdkLy9iZ653mle3MuunDLVVf/view
 ## Interactive notebook
 Querying_FHIR_server_with_CQL_expression_and_compute_BMI.ipynb can be executed to run the PHT BMI counter.
 This will: